 We understand that the costs of litigation may be significant and that funding those costs can be a challenge for our clients.
 There are a variety of alternative funding arrangements which may assist you in reducing the costs of litigation or sharing the risk of those costs with another party such as a specialist insurer.
+This summary provides an outline of the various funding arrangements that are available.
+We would be very happy to discuss these options with you in more detail.

 Fixed Fee Agreement